sabrinaam/unixcommandlines/miscellaneous_commands.md

-## Miscellaneous commands I've been using since for file editing.
+## Miscellaneous commands I've been using for file editing.

 Some commands might be repeated, I'm using this repository to store everything I'm using and may use again in the future.